ScaleDrone/heroku-docs/DOCS.md

-[ScaleDrone](http://addons.heroku.com/scaledrone) is the easiest way of adding real-time pushing capabilities to your app.
+[ScaleDrone](http://addons.heroku.com/scaledrone) is the easiest way to add real-time pushing capabilities to your app.
 ScaleDrone offers JavaScript and REST clients, so it doesn't matter which language your app uses.

 You can also sign up and use the service from [www.scaledrone.com](https://www.scaledrone.com).